What is the Fogg behavior model?

 Here are a few bonus tips for making use of the Fogg behavior model.

-• Give meaning - Ensure that you give meaning to your customers - they want to feel like they are part of something big and meaningful!
+• Give meaning - Ensure that you give meaning to your customers - they want to feel like they are part of something meaningful.

 • Provide a small step - Remember that the best way to change behavior is to start small.